HannahAurand/SpanishTrivia/README.txt

 whole code?
 Would using the array reduce the amount of variables you would have to save as your answers from the html
 5. Change var to let and const
-6. Change font links to https so they show up on github pages